 Simply register online before the event or in person on the day, walk or run the 4km-return stretch of beach between Grange and Henley and feel good about yourself for supporting such an incredible cause!

 Where: Grange Jetty Reserve

 Time: 8am registrations open for a 9am race start

-Zahra foundation was established in 2015 in honour of Zahra Abrahimzadeh, who was murdered by her estranged husband in 2010.
+Zahra Foundation Australia was established in 2015 in honour of Zahra Abrahimzadeh, who was murdered by her estranged husband in 2010.
 Zahra’s children Arman, Atena and Anita created an organisation to help women who had escaped abuse gain the skills they need to build a life free from violence.

 The foundation offers a unique empowerment program, specialised financial counselling, one-off grants and skills workshops to help abuse survivors enrol in study, find work and plan their future.

 Zahra Foundation relies on the generous support of sponsors, donors, government agencies and community fundraisers to continue this work.

 The Zahra Foundation have a range of resources available for women who are wanting to understand the type and level of programs and services that they have available.